PriceHoward/VoidLink/README.md

 ## 📦 Project Structure

-This project is broken into 5 epics over 30 days of development.
-Each task can be tracked via GitHub issues or your preferred Kanban board.
+This project is broken into 5 epics of development.
+Each task can be tracked via GitHub issues.

 ### 📁 Epic 1: Hardware Setup & Communication
 - Research and purchase ESP32 LoRa boards